Alipc598/PathfindingVisualizer/README.md

 # Pathfinding Visualizer

-PathfindingVisualizer is an interactive tool built with the Kivy framework, designed to demonstrate the workings of A* and Branch and Bound algorithms.
+PathfindingVisualizer is an interactive tool built with the Kivy framework, designed to demonstrate the workings of number of  algorithms.
 It provides a visually engaging and intuitive way to understand pathfinding algorithms based on scenarios from the Pathfinding project.

 ## Features

 - **Interactive menu**: Click to create predefined obstacles, start points, and end points on a grid.
-- **Algorithm Selection**: Choose between A* and Branch and Bound algorithms.
-(More algorithms may be added in the future)
+- **Algorithm Selection**: Various algorithms have been implemented.
 - **Real-Time Visualization**: Watch the algorithms in action as they search for the shortest path.
 - **Performance Metrics**: View the number of nodes explored and the time taken for each algorithm run.